 Step 2: Record at least three podcast episodes before launch

 This isn’t mandatory at all, but it certainly seems to help.
-Why? iTunes seems to value the time spent listening to your podcast episodes.
+Why?
+Apple Podcasts seems to value the time spent listening to your podcast episodes.
 What’s going to increase that time on your launch day?
 Having more than one episode to listen to!

-Step 3: Know that iTunes can take 2–4 days to show your podcast
+Step 3: Know that Apple Podcasts can take 2–4 days to show your podcast

-Once you submit your podcast RSS link to iTunes (via iTunes Podcast Connect), it can take 2–4 days to have your podcast show up.
+Once you submit your podcast RSS link to Apple Podcasts (via Apple Podcast Connect), it can take 2–4 days to have your podcast show up.
 Upload those episodes early and don’t worry if people find your show before your actual launch date.
 Be prepared for this!
 Especially as it relates to this next step…

 Step 4: Get people ready and pick a launch date

 Whether it’s on social media, your email list, or the secret society for pancake lovers that you belong to, let people know when your podcast is going live.
 You’ll want to pick a launch date and ensure it’s after the 2–4 day time window from Apple Podcasts.
 If you set a date and get people ready for it, your chances of getting them to help you with reviews (which I’ll get to in a second) and listens drastically increases.
 Here’s an example email/promotion schedule I’ve used to get people ready for a new podcast launch:

 - 1 month before launch (tease people with the show and when it’s coming)